 Search & Book

-According to the fare rules, your trip needs to include a Sunday.
-Other than that, you need to depart either on a Tuesday, Wednesday, or Thursday, and fly back on a Monday, Tuesday, or Wednesday.
+According to the fare rules, this deal will remain available until February 2, 2021.
+Your trip needs to include a Sunday.
 The trip also has to start during the following travel periods:

 - March 26 – March 31